 Grant Fredericks is a Certified Forensic Video Analyst and a contract instructor at the FBI National Academy in Quantico, VA.
 He is the owner of Forensic Video Solutions and is an instructor for the Law Enforcement & Emergency Services Video Association.
 As a consultant for Major Crime and Joint Forces Operations involving video evidence, Grant has provided technical assistance for high‐profile investigations in the UK, Canada, the United States and in many other jurisdictions around the world.
 Grant was the Technical Manager for a large-scale criminal investigation in 2011 involving over 5,000 hours of video evidence, directing the work of fifty forensic video analysts from the US, Canada and the UK.
 His work won the IACP’s top award for Technical Advances in a Criminal Investigation.
 Grant is a consultant to the US Department of Justice, the International Association of Chiefs of Police and the National Institute of Justice and is a co‐author of the standards document Digital Video Systems Minimum Performance Specifications for Digital In‐Car Video Recording Systems for US law enforcement agencies.
 Grant is a former police officer and coordinator of the Vancouver Police Forensic Video Unit in Canada.

-Manager of Support Services
+Director of Sales & Support Services